 Typography / Body

-Using an even number like 8 in space and size elements in your design makes scaling for a wide variety of devices much easier and more consistent.
+Using an even number like 8 in space and size elements in your design makes scaling for a wide variety of devices much more comfortable and consistent.
 If you want to know more about this technique, I recommend this post: How to create stronger layouts with the 8pt Grid.

-The symbols in Sketch is a way to save and reuse common elements in your designs and I consider it to be the most powerful tool in Sketch, all the information about symbols can be found in Sketch’s documentation.
+The symbols in Sketch are a way to save and reuse common elements in your designs.
+Symbols are the most powerful tool in Sketch.
+For more information about symbols check the Sketch's documentation.

 Make the assets exportable